SS-NES/SS-NES-lesson/episodes/testing.md

 # 3. Testing a unit of software without having to instantiate the all the code

 Sometimes it happens that you want to test function but in it a lot of complex objects are used that also need other objects.
 One way to deal with this is to add those complex objects as input to the function.
 You can that use this mock to prevent you having to create all those objects yourself.
 In the code bellow we see the complex class being mocked and then given an implementation for when the method is called.
-This way we don't need to create input_one and input_two with all of there possible inputs.
+This way we don't need to create input_one and input_two with all of their possible inputs.
+This type of test double tests state and behaviour.

 ```python
 from unittest.mock import MagicMock